By: Rachel Reed

 De Quervain’s Tenosynovitis

 De Quervain’s tenosynovitis is caused by inflammation of the tendon sheaths in the first dorsal compartment (extensor pollicis brevis and abductor pollicis longus), which elicits pain on the radial side of the wrist (Skoff, 2001).
 This condition can develop due to hormonal changes and fluid accumulation in pregnancy, but often times, this condition develops over time as a new parent cares for their newborn baby.
 When the mother or new parent repetitively picks up their child under the baby’s armpits, with their thumbs extended and pointed upwards, they put excessive stress on the tendons in the first dorsal compartment.
-This condition can also develop due to the repetitive nature of holding a baby and managing breastfeeding or bottle feeding in a specific position for a prolonged period of time, multiple times per day.
+This condition can also develop due to the repetitive nature of holding a baby and managing breastfeeding or bottle feeding in a specific position for a prolonged period of time, multiple times per day (carpal tunnel syndrome breastfeeding).
 Conservative treatment is typically successful, often including a steroid injection and/or a thumb spica orthosis (Avci, 2002).
 There are also some easy modifications that can be made to reduce symptoms or to avoid developing de Quervain’s tenosynovitis.

 Tips for reducing pain from de Quervain’s tenosynovitis: